 Follow the instructions to set up Velero:

-NOTE: The values are provided in plain text only for illustrative purposes.
+NOTE: The values are provided in plain text for illustrative purposes only.
 Remember to set them as base64-encoded strings.
-For details on Kyma overrides, see the this document.
+For details on Kyma overrides, see this document.

 - Google Cloud Platform